 - 1 clove garlic, minced

-- In a large mixing bowl, combine the cream half the cheddar, and garlic.
+- In a large mixing bowl, combine the cream, the ranch dressing mix, half the cheddar, and garlic.
 Set aside.
 If you are baking immediately, preheat your oven to 400 F.

 - Slice your potatoes very thin.
 You should be able to see the knife passing through each slice.
 A mandolin or slicing mixer attachment helps.